Check here any time weather forecasts indicate that flooding is possible

 The Edmeston station has a damaged antenna and soil moisture gauge due to a fallen tree branch.
 While the station is still functioning, we will need to replace both soon.

-Some station batteries have been in the field for 8 years and I would anticipate having to purchase more within the next six months.
+Some station batteries have been in the field for 8 years and we have purchased new batteries to replace the old ones.

 We also will need to replace the satellite communication devices in another 6 of our 8 stations within the next few years as those devices will become obsolete and will cease to transmit.
-The Sidney station device has been replaced (again with monies from the USF) and another will be replaced this fall through a regional grant awarded through Rotary.
-(Hartwick station) The students and I have presented to the Sidney Chamber of Commerce and will presenting to "Four Towns Forward" in September is an attempt to generate funds for the purchase of additional communication devices.
+The Sidney station device has been replaced (again with monies from the USF) and the Hartwick station was replaced in the fall of 2023 through a regional grant awarded through Rotary.
+The students and I have presented to the Sidney Chamber of Commerce, Sidney Rotary, and "Four Towns Forward" in an attempt to generate funds for the purchase of additional communication devices.
 Each device costs approximately $2500.